jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 here](http://planning.lacity.org/Cwd/GnlPln/MobiltyElement/Text/MobilityPlan_2035.pdf).

 We hope you found this analysis interesting, and maybe even useful.
 If you are interested in looking into our methods, check out our [how-to article](/blog/2015/08/13/dangerous-intersections-how-to).
-It's not hard to get started, and we're excited to share and learn with other folks interested in using data to help draw conclusions of the world around us.
+It's not hard to get started, and we're excited to share and learn with other folks who are interested in using data to help draw conclusions about the world around us.

 We will continue to research and talk about cycling safety in Los Angeles, not only from behind our computer screens with statistical/geospatial analysis, but also from our bikes.
-We experience the physical environmental factors on the street that make some of these routes so dangerous, while other routes offer a safe, economical, and fun way to get around.
+We personally experience the physical environmental factors on the street that make some of these routes so dangerous, while other routes offer a safe, economical, and fun way to get around.

 Comments and Suggestions? [contact us](mailto://info@jackpine.me).